DerekY2/10X-AI/readme.md

 # 10X-AI

-Part 1 = Experimental LLM chatbot integration for 10X Hub.
+Experimental LLM chatbot integration for 10X Hub.
 Includes a interface and server.

 ## Table of Contents